MonkeyAndres/MonkeyAndres.github.io/about.md

 In order to finish my introduction I would say that for the moment I'm not planning to write any post just because I have a lot of things going on such as learning day trading, studying, calisthenics, my job...

-That being say, thanks for reading.
+Okay, not bad, that could be used as an introduction.
+Thanks for reading.

 ---